Overslaan naar hoofdinhoud

 Stephanie Saville, PRRF Foundation Manager, is hosted though a tour of the Oakland University Pediatric Retinal Research Lab (Rochester Hills, MI).

-Grants Awarded
+Past Grants Awarded

-We are excited to have awarded five (5) pilot research grants in 2025 totaling $65,000.
+In 2025, we awarded five (5) pilot research grants totaling $65,000.

-This year’s Oakland University Eye Research Institute awardees include (in no specific order):
+The 2025 Oakland University Eye Research Institute awardees include (in no specific order):

 • The Interplay Between Norrin and TGF / BMP Signaling in Retinal Fibrosis